adamheinrich/gpsdate/README.md

 # gpsdate

 Simple tool for fetching date and time from GPS receiver and saving it as a local time on Linux system.
 Waits specified time until valid $GPRMC NMEA sentence is received.
-If no valid time information is received (i.e. the signal is poor), the local time remains unchanged.
+If the GPS receiver is not fixed and no valid time information is received, the local time remains unchanged.

 # Fetch